-Nausea and vomiting are exceedingly common symptoms that are often evaluated in the primary care clinic, emergency department, and in hospitalized patients.
-Severe or advanced cases often require referral to a gastroenterology specialist, particularly if first-line measures are unsuccessful.
+Nausea and vomiting are exceedingly common symptoms that are often evaluated in the primary care clinic, emergency department, and hospitalized patients.
+Severe or advanced cases often require referral to a gastroenterology specialist, especially if first-line measures are unsuccessful.

 Signs and Symptoms

-Nausea and vomiting are often associated with other symptoms that may provide clues as to the underlying cause of emesis.
+Nausea and vomiting are often associated with other symptoms that may explain the underlying cause of emesis.
 Individuals with chest pain, shortness of breath, and diaphoresis likely have a heart attack.
-Patients with headache, visual changes, and bradycardia likely have an intracranial bleed or mass.
-Patients with fever, malaise, body aches, and abdominal discomfort may have a viral gastroenteritis.
+Patients with headaches, visual changes, and bradycardia likely have an intracranial bleed or mass.
+Patients with fever, malaise, body aches, and abdominal discomfort may have viral gastroenteritis.
 Those with weight loss, anorexia, and loss of appetite have features worrisome for underlying cancer.
 Individuals with pyelonephritis often experience back pain, burning on urination, urinary frequency, and blood in the urine.

-Individuals normally have routine blood tests performed to determine the etiology of symptoms and evaluate for complications such as dehydration, hypokalemia, metabolic alkalosis, and acute kidney injury.
+Individuals typically have routine blood tests performed to determine the etiology of symptoms and evaluate complications such as dehydration, hypokalemia, metabolic alkalosis, and acute kidney injury.
 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function (TSH, free T4).
-A urinalysis and urine pregnancy test are also normally obtained.
+A urinalysis and urine pregnancy test are also obtained.

-If you have associated gastrointestinal symptoms such as abdominal distension or severe abdominal pain, your doctor will normally order an abdominal ultrasound or CT scan.
-If you have difficulty swallowing (dysphagia) or pain on swallowing (odynophagia), your doctor may recommend an upper endoscopy.
+If you have associated gastrointestinal symptoms such as abdominal distension or severe abdominal pain, your doctor will typically order an abdominal ultrasound or CT scan.
+Your doctor may recommend an upper endoscopy if you have difficulty swallowing (dysphagia) or pain on swallowing (odynophagia).
 During this procedure, a camera is advanced down the esophagus into the stomach and small intestine.

 If you have associated chest pain, shortness of breath, or diaphoresis (profuse sweating), this could suggest a heart attack.
-Your doctor will normally order an EKG (electrocardiogram) to evaluate the electrical activity of your heart.
-The may also order serum cardiac enzymes to evaluate for heart muscle injury.
+Your doctor will typically order an EKG (electrocardiogram) to evaluate the electrical activity of your heart.
+They may also order serum cardiac enzymes to evaluate for heart muscle injury.

 Nausea and Vomiting Treatment